 "If you want to go quickly, go alone.
 If you want to go far, go together"

-We invite you, to invite KOTC to present as a collective, or any of our individual artists to your community, as we continue to share the glory of our story!
+We invite you, to invite KOTC to present as a collective, or any of our individual artists to your community, as we all continue to share the glory of African and African American storytelling.

 I am KOTC